filipmacek/Movement/README.md

 ## How does it work

-After user had accepted the route, new Android fragment opens up and new process starts to run and collect location GPS data from mobile phone in the background.
+After the user has accepted the route, a new Android fragment opens up and a new process starts to run and collect location GPS data from the mobile phone in the background.
-After each location change,we will send new location data point to IP address of `Data Adapter` of Chainlink node.
+After each location change, we will send a new location data point to the `Data Adapter` IP address of the Chainlink node.
 Let's describe pars of this view.
 #### Dashboard
-This is the main tool for user running routes.
-It has all the relevant data which user needs to safely complete selected route:
+This dashboard is the primary tool for users running routes.
+It has all the relevant data that which user needs to complete the selected route safely:
 - current location and number of location changes generated by background location process
-- status of routes, time, speed and travelled distance
+- status of routes, time, speed, and traveled distance
-- information if start and end location is visited
+- information if the start and end location is visited
-- Status of Chainlink nodes, activity, ip address and how many location changes they received
+- Status of Chainlink nodes, activity, IP address, and how many location changes they received

 #### Map
-Google Maps which shows  start and end location data points with pinpoint.
-Also, around each point there is circle with radius od 20 meters which is condition we set up for acknowledging that user did visit this point.
+Google Maps, which shows start and end location data points with pinpoint.
+Also, around each location point, there is a circle with the radius of 21 meters is a condition we set up to acknowledge that the user did visit this point.

 <p align='center'>